qball1809/App-Store/Beta-V3.md

 ### Signup

-To sign up for the beta, please send a msg to **XXX** on the Plex forums, and tell me your email address, as well as mention this beta, so I can send you a Slack Invite
+To sign up for the beta, please send a msg to **XXX** on the Plex forums, and tell me your email address, as well as mention this beta, so that I can send you a Slack Invite.

 ### Credits

-If you sign up for the beta, you will be mentioned in the credits page of WebTools, with your Plex form NickName, unless you opt. out of that
+If you sign up for the beta, you will be mentioned in the credits page of WebTools, with your Plex forum NickName, unless you opt. out of that.